 Designed to leverage AI and machine learning, collaborative robots can make rapid decisions and help associates more efficiently manage multiple tasks during a single trip to the warehouse floor.
 And because collaborative robots are guiding your associates through tasks, they also minimize the likelihood of human error.

 Warehouses are large, which means associates walk long distances to find SKUs and transport orders to packing and shipping areas.
 The average warehouse wastes an estimated 6.9 weeks each year on unnecessary walking and other motion, which amounts to about 265 million hours of labor at a cost of $4.3 billion.
 Not only is excess walking costly, but it can also slow down your warehouse associates’ productivity throughout their shifts.

 Collaborative robots help to speed things along by tapping into AI and machine learning to optimize picking routes in real-time, reducing unnecessary walking.
-By aiding with order picking by guiding associates through each task, collaborative robots also make order fulfillment more efficient.
-Collaborative robots also remove the long walks between stages of the picking process, further reducing unnecessary travel through the warehouse for associates.
+By guiding associates through picking activities and other associated tasks, collaborative robots also make order fulfillment more efficient.
+Collaborative robots also eliminate the need for long walks between functional areas during each stage of the picking process, further reducing unnecessary travel through the warehouse for associates.

 Since more is getting done in less time, it reduces physical fatigue for your associates, which can keep them working optimally.
 In turn, warehouses can witness a 2x to 3x increase in productivity.

 There’s a fear that autonomous mobile robots will take the jobs of warehouse associates.
 However, there’s no need to eliminate human workers.
 Instead, collaborative robots work alongside human associates.
 By making their work more efficient and minimizing unnecessary walking, which reduces fatigue, collaborative robots can help to boost employee satisfaction.
 With less to worry about, associates can focus on optimizing their work habits, so they become more efficient.